criscrispy/GameStore/README.md

 ### Implemented features

 **Authentication**
- Authentication features implemented using registration-redux
+ Authentication features implemented using [registration-redux](https://django-registration-redux.readthedocs.io/en/latest/).
  - Register
  - Log in
  - Logout

 Authorization:
 - Every user is a player, can apply to become developer.
 Application handling is done from admin interface.
-See image.
+See [image](#Screenshots).
 - Players can play only bought games.
 - Developers can modify only own games.

 **Basic player functionalities**
- - Payment integration with payment backend (not secure)
+ - Payment integration with payment backend (not secure).
  - Play - game/service interaction using [protocol](#game-service-communication-protocol)
  - Game search by keyword: searchable fields are game title, category and publisher.
  - Game scores, states and sales stored in database.